Reporting and Responding to Complaints of Discrimination, Harassment, and Related Misconduct Involving a Student as the Responding Party Procedures

 Where the Board of Trustees affirms the hearing determination, the decision is final and is not subject to further appeal.
 Consistent with the Code of the Board of Governors of the University of North Carolina system, no appeal to the President or the Board of Governors of the University of North Carolina system is permitted.

 The Policy prohibits a range of behaviors that are serious in nature.
-In keeping with the University’s commitment to foster an environment that is safe, inclusive, and free from Prohibited Conduct, the Policy authorizes the Decision-maker to impose sanctions, corrective measures, and remedies tailored to the circumstances of each report.
-Specifically, these sanctions, corrective measures, and remedies are designed to:
+In keeping with the University’s commitment to foster an environment that is safe and free from Prohibited Conduct, the Policy authorizes the Decision-Maker to impose sanctions, additional measures, and remedies tailored to the circumstances of each report.
+When an organization or group is charged as a Responding Party, the Decision-Maker may impose sanctions and additional measures for the group.
+These sanctions, additional measures, and remedies are designed to:

 • address the effects of the misconduct on the Reporting Party and the University community;